codelikesuraj/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - Moves the file "betty" from "/tmp/" to "/tmp/my_first_directory".
 8-firstdelete - Deletes the file "betty" in "/tmp/my_first_directory".
 9-firstdirdeletion - Delete the directory "my_first_directory" that is in the "/tmp" directory.
+10-back - Changes the working directory to the previous directory.